About the Project

 In 2016, the SPACES team authored the “Systems & Complexity White Paper”, a how-to manual for USAID missions, operating units and partners on the application of systemic design, monitoring & evaluation practices into international development programming.

-In Zambia, LINC, in partnership with USAID/Zambia, is currently supporting a cross-border health-seeking behavior study.
-LINC’s research of current cross-border health policy and regulation coupled with intel gathering from key informants via qualitative field visits, are expected to assist the Zambian MOH in identifying geographic areas where-cross border population inflows are affecting health service delivery and commodity consumption.
-This, combined with the design and spatial analysis of district and facility- level service delivery catchment areas are anticipated to highlight the extent to which this phenomenon is causing border districts to experience an additional health system burden.
+In Zambia, LINC, in partnership with USAID/Zambia, supported a cross-border health-seeking behavior study.
+LINC’s research of cross-border health policy and regulation coupled with intel-gathering from key informants via qualitative field visits were used to assist the Zambian Ministry of Health in identifying geographic areas where cross-border population inflows are affecting health service delivery and commodity consumption.
+Combined with the design and spatial analysis of district and facility- level service delivery catchment areas, this research highlighted the extent to which this phenomenon is causing border districts to experience an additional health system burden.

-In Guatemala, LINC is assisting the USAID/ Guatemala Democracy and Governance Office (DGO) to develop a political economy system map to visualize the complex systemic dynamics that influence and effect Guatemalan governance system’s ability to deliver public goods to its citizens.
-The map is being developed in parallel with a Political Economy Analysis (PEA) and is expected to help guide the DGO team in their decision-making and thinking in the lead-up to the next CDCS.
+In Guatemala, LINC assisted the USAID/ Guatemala Democracy and Governance Office (DGO) in developing a political economy system map to visualize the complex systemic dynamics that influence and effect Guatemalan governance system’s ability to deliver public goods to its citizens.
+The map was developed in parallel with a Political Economy Analysis (PEA) to help guide the DGO team in their decision-making and thinking in the lead-up to the next CDCS.
 In March 2018, the team held a 2-day participatory mapping workshop with the DGO team to visualize the underlying factors that influence the current state of governance in Guatemala as well as a training session for USAID Guatemala mission staff on how to use Kumu, a visualization platform for mapping systems.

-In Bangladesh, LINC is supporting the uptake of adaptive management for more effective market systems programming.
-Combining network analysis with qualitative systems inquiry, LINC’s research assesses and informs a set rapid iteration market systems pilot activities for ultimate scale-up or roll-back.
+In Bangladesh, LINC supported the uptake of adaptive management for more effective market systems programming.
+Combining network analysis with qualitative systems inquiry, LINC’s research assessed and informed a set of rapid iteration market systems pilot activities for ultimate scale-up or roll-back.

 For USAID’s Global Health Bureau, LINC collaborated with SPACES partners to conduct the Global Health Supply Chain (GHSC) evaluation, utilizing network analysis to assess the longitudinal impact of HIV/AIDS and malaria commodity programming worldwide.